DiogoF17/LPOO_18-19/docs/README.md

 > As we said before, when implementing the MVC pattern, we opted to separate the View module into two: one that is in charge of reading user input, and the other is in charge of drawing onto the screen.
 Because of this, we needed to find a way to join these two modules together (example: if we want to use Lanterna, then we should use the Game subclass GameLanterna, that reads input using Lanterna functions; the drawing aspect should also be done using Lanterna functions, so the class in charge of that should be DrawLanterna).

 #### 2.2 The Pattern
 > For this, we decided to implement the Factory Method design pattern.
 In the game class, that will have a drawing interface associated, a method will be called to decide the specific way of drawing the elements.
 In the concrete classes that extend the game class (and are in charge of reading input), we can instanciate the concrete drawing interface that we want for that specific type of game.
-(We can actually also consider this to be sort of a Strategy pattern too, because the way game class "draws" is to delegate the task to the drawing interface.
-The different interfaces are the different strategies).
->
-> NOTE: if needed, this design pattern can later be changed to an Abstract Factory pattern; for now, we do not feel the need to do that, so we kept it has a regular Factory Method pattern.

 #### 2.3 Implementation
 > Here's how we decided to implement the design pattern: